23RD Annual BBQ ‘N Blues Festival

 In 2012, We filled all of the “snorkels” of the smoker filled which means that eleven companies will be cooking 100 pounds of brisket.
 In 2013, Larry Brewer and the Matrix crew volunteered to build us a new larger smoker that would have fifteen (15) snorkels because we now have more than 11 pipeline companies in Cushing.

 The “Smoker” is a huge round metal smoker that has a central firebox.
-Each company cooking attaches a grill to the end of each “snorkel.”
+Each company cooking attaches their unique company grill creation to the end of each “snorkel.”
 They use the fire from the central firebox to actually cook their meat.
 The smoker weighs over 12 tons and it takes a crain to lift it.

 This year, the food will be cooked so that the participating festival goers can begin sampling at 11:00 a.m.
-People who taste the brisket purchase a $5 taster’s kit from the Information Tent.
+People who taste the brisket purchase a $5 taster’s kit from the Cushing Chamber Tent.
 This allows them to actually go from company to company and taste the barbecued brisket.
+The taster kit this year will be in a Pipeline Company swag bag.
+Some of the Pipeline Companies' swag will be in the taster kit bag.
+One swag bag per taster kit purchase.

 Brisket is usually not the only meat prepared but it is the meat that gets judged.
 Many cookers will also prepare some other meat as well and many of the companies will also prepare many of the trimmings such as beans, potato salad, etc. that go well with barbecue.
 This is not something they are required to do.
 They do it because they want the public to enjoy the festival and the food.